Wind Resource Assessment and Characterization

 Atmosphere to Electrons Initiative

-DOE's A2e research initiative is focused on improving the performance and reliability of wind power plants by establishing an unprecedented understanding of how the Earth’s atmosphere interacts with wind power plants and developing technologies to maximize energy harnessed from wind.
+DOE's A2e research initiative focused on improving the performance and reliability of wind power plants by establishing an unprecedented understanding of how the Earth’s atmosphere interacts with wind power plants and developing technologies to maximize energy harnessed from wind.

 The following are some of the research efforts conducted under the A2e initiative.